 - Kiri from Solstice Twins.

-- Asia Ellis from Morphe is emotionally stunted and has not shown a smile in the first two chapters.
-To date her only emotional reaction was being told that her guardian would be informed she had died.
+- Asia Ellis from morphE is emotionally stunted and has not shown a smile in the first two chapters.
+To date her only emotional reactions have been related to her guardian, Ken.

 - The Neutral Planet from Futurama.
 Their motto is "Live free or don't".

 Neutral President: I have no strong feelings one way or the other.

 Neutral President: All I know is my gut says, maybe.